tabathamurray/Credit-Risk-Analysis/README.md

+# Written Analysis

-# Overview of the analysis: Explain the purpose of this analysis.
+Overview of the analysis: Explain the purpose of this analysis.

 Results: Using bulleted lists describe the results of the balanced accuracy score and the precision and recall scores of all six machine learning models.
 Use screenshots of your outputs to support your results.